rudifa/Calculator/README.md

 ◻ 3.
 Add more operations for a total of a dozen

-◻ 4.
+✔ 4.
 Use color to make the UI look nice.
 At least, make the color of operation buttons diggerent from the numeric keyad buttons.

 ◻ 5.
-Add a Bool property `isResultPending6 to the Brain class
+Add a Bool property `isResultPending` to the Brain class

 ◻ 6.
 Add a String property description which returns the sequence of operands and operations that led to the result or to the rewsult pending.
 Characters "=" or "..." should never appear in the description.

 ◻ 7.
 Add a UILabel which shows the sequence of operands and operations that led to the result or to the rewsult pending.
 If the resultIsPending, end in "..." else in "=".

-◻ 8.
+✔ 8.
 Add a C button that clears everything (display, label, pending operations, e.t.c)